Quick Tips to Reduce the Premium for Term Plans

 Insurance companies are aware of life-threatening habits and tend to charge a higher amount of premium on the basis of these habits.
 For instance, if you’re a smoker, you will be liable to pay a higher premium for a than if you were a non-smoker.
 This is because an unhealthy lifestyle makes you more prone to diseases and increases the risk factor leading to lead to extra premium charges.

 - Reduced Payment frequency

 Almost all insurance companies offer flexibility in payment by providing options such as annual, quarterly and monthly premium payment options.
-Although it might sound feasible for you to opt for smaller instalments instead of paying at one-go, the truth of the matter is that premiums tend to work out to be relatively cheaper if you opt for an annual mode of payment.
-This is simply because the
+Although it might sound feasible for you to opt for smaller installments instead of paying at one-go, the truth of the matter is that premiums tend to work out to be relatively cheaper if you opt for an annual mode of payment.

 - Opt For The Right Tenure

 Choosing the appropriate cover period is imperative when choosing your term policy.
 Many individuals make the cardinal sin of opting for a cover-up to the age of 75-80 years assuming the risk of death is higher when they get old.
 However, this will, in turn, increase the costs of your premiums as a higher cover means that the insurance company runs a higher risk in case of your death during the policy thus making you pay higher premiums.
 Therefore, it makes sense to plan the term accordingly by restricting your tenure to the maximum of up to your retirement age.

 AN Oct 34/17